Marin Kitagawa from My Dress-Up Darling: Appearance, Personality, Cosplay Style, Best Scenes, and Why Fans Still Love Her

 Marin’s Personality

-• She is sociable and outwardly confident.
+• She is outwardly glamorous without being emotionally cruel.

 Origin Story and Timeline

-Building with Gojo
+Partnership with Gojo

 Relationships